nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User opens AddressBook application
+1. User opens ClickConnect application
 2. User selects option to view usage instructions from main menu
-3. AddressBook displays the usage instructions such as how to add, edit, delete or search for contacts
+3. ClickConnect displays the usage instructions such as how to add, edit, delete or search for contacts
-4. User reads the instructions to understand how to use the AddressBook
+4. User reads the instructions to understand how to use the ClickConnect
 5. Use case ends

 **Extensions**

 * 2a.
 The application does not have a direct link to usage instructions visible:

     * 2a1.
-AddressBook guides the user to the help section where instructions can be found
+ClickConnect guides the user to the help section where instructions can be found
     * Use case resumes

-**System**: AddressBook
+**System**: ClickConnect

 **Use case**: UC03 - Add new contact